RavenClancey/Raven-Clancey-Peetz-Breakout-Clone/README.md

           D - Right
           Space - Launch Ball

-Multiplayer - Have one client click the host and join button, and a second click join
+Multiplayer - Have one client click the host button, and a second click Client

 The sync is not as good as I'd like, but with my limited expericene with networked gameplay I think evrything fucntions to a useable standard.